j-sieben/UTL_TEXT/README.md

 As an example, this is a simple replacement anchor: `#SAMPLE_REPLACEMENT#`.
 If you intend to surround the value with brackets and pass the information `NULL` if the value is `NULL`, you may write `#SAMPLE_REPLACEMENT|(|), |NULL#` to achieve this.

-Should it be necessary, the replacement characters can be changed either on a case by case basis by calling setter methods or generally by adjusting initialization parameters.
-CodeGenerator relies on the existence of PIT to work.
+Should it be necessary, the replacement characters can be changed either on a case by case basis by calling setter methods or generally by adjusting initialization parameters, if PIT is installed.
+CodeGenerator works best in conjunction with PIT but may be installed without it as well.
+In this case, the replacement characters are set within the initialization of the package as package constants.

 ## Functionality